marcusphelan/marcusphelan.github.io/_posts/2020-08-23-everyones-a-critic.md

 A common use case for me is grading assignments that are received in multiple document types such as`.docx`, `.odt`, `.pages`, `.rtf`, `.html` or `.pdf`.
 I extract the rich text and paste it as unformatted text into any editor, say a markdown `.md` file stored in DEVONthink.
 I can view the rendered CriticMarkup within [DEVONthink](https://www.devontechnologies.com/apps/devonthink), or use an external editor such as TextEdit and preview it in Marked 2, which can export the edited document to `.docx` for emailing to the student.
 DEVONthink's inclusion of MultiMarkdown means it now supports CriticMarkup.[^1]

-[^1]: This fantastic research and document management tool also has some great writing tools and I can't recommend it highly enough.
+[^1]: This fantastic research and document management system also has some great writing tools.
+I can't recommend it highly enough.

 ### Critical advantage